Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Electron trajectory analysis

-From the above analysis, we can summarize the extrinsic effects that exist in a typical He-I$\alpha$ ARPES experiment with an \textit{in situ} magnetic field produced by a solenoid: momentum-independent Fermi surface rotation and momentum broadening.
-In addition, a third effect would appear in the form of momentum shrinking, which can be understood as a focusing effect of charged particle beams in a solenoid magnetic field~\cite{Kumar2009}.
-We will address these three effects of magnetic field on ARPES experiments on real quantum materials in subsequent sections.
+From the above analysis, we can summarize the extrinsic effects that exist in a typical He-I$\alpha$ ARPES experiment with an \textit{in situ} magnetic field produced by a solenoid: momentum-independent CEC rotation, momentum broadening and emission angle contraction.
+While we note that the field effects on electron trajectories and the electron lens system of the analyzer should strictly be treated as one imaging system, our analyses provided above is a way to derive intuitive understanding of the extrinsic effects of the magnetic field on the photoelectrons.
+Future analyses treating the complete photoelectron detection system including the lens system should be carried out for a more rigorous treatment of the effects.
+Below we will address the identified three effects of magnetic field on ARPES experiments on real quantum materials in subsequent sections.